M1 Finance vs Interactive Brokers (2026):

 - US resident with eligible account type

 The default for non-US investors and the better choice for anyone who needs multi-currency efficiency or expects their investing needs to grow over time.
+Use IBKR GlobalTrader or Client Portal for simple ETF investing — Trader Workstation is only needed if you actively use advanced features.

 - Based outside the US (Europe, Asia, etc.)